MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 Encryptable fixed data volumes are treated similarly to OS volumes.
 However, fixed data volumes must meet additional criteria to be considered encryptable:

-* The fixed data volume must have supported firmware (BIOS or UEFI).
-* It must not be a dynamic volume.
+- It must not be a dynamic volume.
-* It must not be a recovery partition.
+- It must not be a recovery partition.
-* It must not be a hidden volume.
+- It must not be a hidden volume.
-* It must not be a system partition.
+- It must not be a system partition.
-* It must not be backed by virtual storage.
+- It must not be backed by virtual storage.
-* It must not have a reference in the BCD store.
+- It must not have a reference in the BCD store.

 The following list shows the supported values:

 -   0 (default) – Disable.
 If the policy setting is not set or is set to 0, the device's enforcement status will not be checked.
-In other words, the policy will not enforce encryption and it will not decrypt encrypted volumes.
+The policy will not enforce encryption and it will not decrypt encrypted volumes.
 -   1 – Enable.
 The device's enforcement status will be checked.
 Setting this policy to 1 will trigger encryption of all drives (silently or non-silently based on [AllowWarningForOtherDiskEncryption](#allowwarningforotherdiskencryption) policy).

 If you want to disable this policy use the following SyncML: